Sambego/diorama/README.md

 Why would you create a presentation in React.js instead of powerpoint, keynote or Google Slides?
 You can add live demos, straight in your slides.
 Since every slide is a react component, there's no limit to what you can do.

 You can navigate trough the slides by using the arrow keys on your keyboard, using a presenter remote\* or swiping trough the slides on a mobile phone.
+By adding the `navigation` property to the `<deck />` component you can enable an onscreen navigation.

 \* Tested with a Logitech R400 and Logitech Spotlight